-All credits earned in courses offered by Pacific Oaks College are considered PO residence hours, regardless if the courses are taken on-line, on-ground, at instructional sites or at Off-campus cohort locations.
+All credits earned in courses offered by Pacific Oaks College are considered PO residence hours, regardless of if the courses are taken online, on-ground, at instructional sites or at Off-campus cohort locations.
 Credits earned from institutions other than Pacific Oaks College are considered non-resident credits.
-All students must complete a minimum of 30 residence hours to complete the B.A. in Community Psychology.
+All students must complete 30 residence hours to complete the B.A. in Community Psychology.